michaelenger/Brage/README.md

 ## Site Generation

 The site generation is based on YAML files and Mustache templates.
-The only requirements to start with is a config file, a layout template, and an index page.
+The only requirements to start with is a config file, a layout template, and one or more pages.

 ### Config File